Graduate Study at SIU

 Southern Illinois and adjacent areas offer a wide variety of geological conditions ideal for individual study and research.
 Opportunities also exist for graduate student research in other areas of the United States and overseas.

-The Department of Geology at Southern Illinois University Carbondale strives to develop a diverse student population.
+The Geology Program at Southern Illinois University Carbondale strives to develop a diverse student population.
 All applications are welcomed and encouraged and will receive consideration.